-History at Exeter has a global reputation for excellence in teaching and research and we are proud to be one of the leading research centres for History in the UK.
-We are one of the largest departments within the UK with almost 50 staff across two campuses in Exeter and Penryn.
+History at Exeter has a global reputation for excellence and we are proud to be one of the leading research centres for History in the UK, with a diverse academic faculty of over 60 staff.

 Our varied research culture is one of the things which makes History at Exeter unique.
 We have expertise in political, economic, social, cultural, religious, medical, environmental, maritime, naval, military and diplomatic history.
 We range in time from the early medieval period to the late 20th century.
 Our particular strengths are in the history of Britain and continental Europe, but also we focus on the history of the United States, Africa, and India.

 We work in partnership with international and national institutions.
 Research from the department has involved relationships with institutions including the World Health Organisation, the University of British Columbia, Monash University, Université de Québec and KITLV Leiden.
 We also have strong connections with the heritage sector and we have partnerships with the National Trust and the RAMM.
-Learn more about our current partnerships on our research webpages.
+Learn more about our current partnerships.

 We have strong success in raising research income from bodies such as the AHRC, ESRC and Wellcome Trust.
 Over the last 4 years this has generated £7.6 million.